tianyuG/celestial-garden/OSC_MESSAGES.md

 **WARNING**: `/pod[ID]/reboot` is blocking.
 This means the pod will not function until the reboot is complete.

-**Visual Behaviour**: Visually, the pod will blink on and off in green every 500 milliseconds for three times and the normal [bootup behaviour](README.md#bootup-sequence) applies.
+**Visual Behaviour**: The pod will blink on and off in green every 500 milliseconds for three times and the normal [bootup behaviour](README.md#bootup-sequence) applies.

 ## (R) `ident`